-A growing number of astrophysicists have been arguing in favor of the multiverse theory, which states that there may be more than one universe, and in all likelihood, an infinite number of them.
-Neil deGrasse Tyson has stated that every time humanity thought there was only one of something, one Earth, one solar system, one galaxy, we were wrong.
+The multiverse theory postulates the likelihood that more than one universe may exist, and possibly even an infinite number of them.
+Neil deGrasse Tyson argues that every time humanity believed there was only one of something, one Earth, one solar system, or one galaxy, we were wrong.
 So why stop at one universe?
 The multiverse theory helps to explain a number of astronomical enigmas, including the origin of the Big Bang, the identities of dark matter and dark energy, and the inexplicably rapid expansion of space.
 One needs only ask, if our universe banged into existence, from where did it originate, if not some nether region beyond itself?
 If it is expanding, like a balloon, what space is it expanding into, if not some outer-outer space?
 What is perhaps still more interesting, if there is in fact more than one universe, astrophysicists argue, it is very well possible that each of these are governed by physical laws different from our own.
 If the gravitational constant deviated to the slightest degree during the early formation of the cosmos, stars may not have formed, and without stars you cannot have planets, or life.
 Life may be unique not just to our planet but to our universe as well.
 But if the multiverse has no boundaries, there would have to exist an infinite number of universes containing life, and in every conceivable form.
 Consider the limitless ways in which subatomic particles can come together, and the possible arrangement of atoms that follow, and the DNA strands constituent of those atoms.
-If these quantities are infinite—and only if they are infinite—some random Big Bang would create the right conditions for some random planet to randomly form Westeros from Game of Thrones, and the myriad details those books contain.
+If these quantities are infinite—and only if they are infinite—some random Big Bang would create the right conditions for some random planet to randomly form Westeros from A Game of Thrones, and the myriad details those books contain.
 Not only that, but we would also have a Westeros where things are slightly skewed, where Ned Stark doesn’t get beheaded, even one where everyone lives happily ever after.
-There would exist so many possible Westeroses, that finding the one you are look for would be as impossible as finding any Westeros, and by impossible, I mean it would take you an infinite number of years.
+There would exist so many possible Westeroses, finding the one you are looking for would be as impossible as finding any Westeros, and by impossible, I mean it would take you an infinite number of years.
 This is the problem with the number infinity.
 It’s a difficult concept to grasp, even for mathematicians, and it makes for some profound if not absurd proofs.
 There are several other problems with this theory as well:

 - If the multiverse does exist, it may not be infinite.